 Criminal Menacing Charges in Colorado

-A serious charge that calls for the help of a criminal defense lawyer, like a criminal defense lawyer in Denver, CO.
+A serious charge that calls for the help of a lawyer.
 “Menacing” is the legal term used in Colorado for offenses other states may describe as “assault.”
 In Colorado, a prosecutor can charge a person with criminal menacing when that person has expressed the intention of or threatened to inflict pain or harm on another person.

 As with charges of assault in other states, menacing can be committed with words or a weapon.
 Keep in mind that something you may not consider a weapon normally —such as a hammer— can be held as a weapon legally depending on how it was used or presented in the incident.
 Even if you never intended for any sort of object in your hand to be used as a weapon during the incident, the prosecutor will try to prove that you did, how the victim felt, and other testimony and evidence.